jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

 For the screening data to clean up the EAGER results directories so
-that they are in the same format as the script version others you can run the
+that they are in the same format as the script version others we ran the
 following couple of commands.

 > All production dataset files were run with EAGER, so clean up was not required
-> and the default ReportTable output was used.
+> and the default ReportTable output was used for [statistics reporting](r622-statistics)

-For single samples:
+To run clean-on on single libraries:

 ```bash
 cd 03-preprocessing/screening/human_filtering/output